Ashtabula County Health Department

 Vaccinate Against Disease

 Vaccinations can protect against disease.
-Some of the more serious ones include: polio, chickenpox, tetanus and hepatitis B. Vaccinate at birth, at two, four, six, twelve and fifteen months old.
-Donʼt let your baby suffer from these preventable diseases.
+Some of the more serious ones include: Measles, polio, chickenpox, tetanus, hepatitis B, and pertussis.
+Children should be vaccinated at birth, at two, four, six, twelve, and fifteen months old.

-Talk to you doctor or local health department about your babyʼs shot schedule.
-Contact the Ashtabula County Health Department, Nursing Division at 440-576-3023 option 2 for more information or go to the Nursing Section of this website and check out the schedule.
+Talk to you doctor or local health department about your baby's vaccine schedule.
+Contact the Ashtabula County Health Department, Nursing Division at 440-576-6010, option 2 for more information, or go to the Nursing Section of this website and check out the schedule.

 Class A Infectious Diseases